HeTM: Transactional Memory for Heterogeneous Systems: Introduction

+\textit{Modular and extensible design.} \sys is designed to ease integration with generic CPU-based and GPU-based TM implementations.
+To this end, \sys exposes a simple generic interface, which a TM needs to invoke in order to expose to \sys the read-sets and write-sets of the transactions it speculatively commits.
 The ability of \sys to incorporate different TM implementations is quite relevant in practice, given that the design space of TM is very wide and a number of studies have shown that no-one-size-fits-all TM implementation exists that can ensure optimal performance across all possible workloads~\cite{spear-adaptive,Didona2016ProteusTM}.
 This flexibility allows therefore to easily incorporate in \sys additional TM implementations, and to further increase the robustness of its performance in a wide spectrum of workloads.

-We evaluate \sys via an extensive experimental study, based on synthetic benchmarks --- which we use to shape workloads aimed at quantifying the overheads and gains deriving from the various mechanisms \sys employs --- and a real world application, MemcachedGPU~\cite{Hetherington15} --- which allows us to assess \sys's performance with a realistic workload as well as to showcase the benefits, in terms of load balancing and ease of programming, stemming from the possibility of concurrently accessing a common data from physically separated computational units.
+We evaluate \sys via an extensive experimental study, based on synthetic benchmarks --- which we use to shape workloads aimed at quantifying the overheads and gains derived from the various mechanisms \sys employs --- and a real world application, MemcachedGPU~\cite{Hetherington15} --- which allows us to assess \sys's performance with a realistic workload as well as to showcase the benefits, in terms of load balancing and ease of programming, stemming from the possibility of concurrently accessing common data from physically separated computational units.